-- The Chief Executive is responsible for the Comments, Complaints and Compliments Process. - The Finance and Operational Support Officer will be a central point of information and advice about the Policy and Process and will co-ordinate, monitor and review their implementation. - The Finance and Operational Support Officer will maintain a file of complaints, comments and compliments, including a record of any action taken. - Complaint correspondence will be retained for three years after closure of file.
-A register of Comments, Complaints and Compliments will be retained permanently.
+The Chief Executive is responsible for the Comments, Complaints and Compliments Process.

+The Office Manager will be a central point of information and advice about the Policy and Process and will co-ordinate, monitor and review their implementation.

+The Office Manager will maintain a file of complaints, comments and compliments, including a record of any action taken.